DaveGut/Test-Code/README.md

 Finally, a TP-Link integration without the need for a Node.js server nor the need for a Kasa Cloud login.
 Uses UDP messaging on Hubitat, so the solution is cloudless and a single integration for all situations.

+APPLICATION FEATURES

+1. Automatically installs the selected devices setting all data required to operate.

+2. Automatically checks for device IP changes every 30 minutes and updates the device.

+3. Whenever opened, checks for device IP changes and updates the devices.

+4. Provides two Options:

+    a.
+Install:  Installs the devices.

+    b.
+List Devices:  Provides a list of the devices including the device IP, alias and MAC.
+                        (Useful in setting up static IP addresses).

 # Installation Instructions - NEW installation using application
 For a new (or clean) installation, the procedure is very simple.